cube-drone/rt0/players-guide/src/player/generated/items.md

 Exhaust to gain Bonus on a DRAMA check.

+### Blank Keycard
+_A keycard that can be programmed to open any door._

+* Reduce the difficulty of a FREE check made _to open a door_ by 1, then Exhaust Blank Keycard.

 ### Cast Iron Pan
 _A large, heavy, black, cast iron pan.
 As effective against foes as it is against eggs._